 We assume the torus is a standard geometric torus with the natural distance metric inherited from 3-dimensional space.
-There is a related result by Mohar [391] for embeddings on surfaces of negative Euler characteristic.
+There are related results by de Verdière [169], Mohar [439] and Hubard, Kaluža, de Mesmay and Tancer [355] for other metrics.